ChengranAA/my_media_organizer/README.md

-# README for Media Organizing and Log Processing Scripts
+# README for My Media Organizing and Log Processing Scripts

 ## Overview